kenzonobre/Evolutionary-fish/README.md

 #### Variable Mutation

-A normal mutation vary some or all genes of an individual by a fixed percentage over the total range value of the gene (in this case this range goes from 0 to 100).
+A normal mutation vary some or all genes of an individual by a fixed percentage value.
-Meanwhile, a variable mutation consists of a normal mutation that can change this percentage value depending on some situations.
+Meanwhile, a variable mutation is basically a normal mutation that can change this percentage value depending on some situations.

 #### Random Predation